Turnagain Arm Bore of Cook Inlet, Alaska.

-Also called an eagre, a tidal phenomenon of rivers that widen gradually toward broad mouths, and that are subject to high tides.
-During spring floods, larger quantities of water from the sea than can normally flow upriver are driven into the rivermouth, resulting in a high wave that travels upriver at great speed.
+A bore, also called an eagre, is a tidal phenomenon of rivers that widen gradually toward broad mouths, and that are subject to high tides.
+During spring floods, larger quantities of water from the sea than can normally flow upriver are driven into the river mouth, resulting in a high wave that travels upriver at great speed.